 Unless you are sure that the boat is going to be fully booked, these seats are not worth the extra money as you can access any empty seats easily as an economy passenger.
 If you are thinking of sitting in this area, just pay the extra and get the platinum class ticket.

 Read to book?
-Use the tool below:
+Use the tool below or book direct here:

 Airplane like seating.